 A preliminary proposal to develop an accredited MD program was approved by CUNY's Board of Trustees in November 2013, and in June 2015, the proposed MD program received preliminary accreditation status from the Liaison Committee on Medical Education (LCME) - the nationally recognized accrediting body for medical education programs in the U.S. and Canada.
 Authorization to confer the MD degree was granted by the NY State Board of Regents in 2016.
 In February 2016, the school was renamed the CUNY School of Medicine, and in the fall of the same year, the charter class matriculated into the MD segment (Year 4 of 7) of the program.
+The program graduated its first MD class in June 2020.

 In addition to the BS/MD program, the School offers a physician assistant (PA) program leading to the Master of Science degree in Physician Assistant Studies.
 Established in 1970 as a joint project of the Harlem Hospital Center and the Columbia University School of Public Health, the PA Program is one of the oldest in the country, founded only five years after the birth of the profession.
 The Program was developed to train individuals with health care experience to practice primary care in communities of greatest need.
 The first class was admitted in 1971.
 In 1972, the Program developed an academic affiliation with Antioch College which continued until the New School for Social Research assumed responsibility from 1974-1978.
-In 1978 the Program developed a partnership with the Sophie Davis School of Biomedical Education of the City College of New York (CCNY), as an upper-division baccalaureate program.
+In 1978 the Program developed a partnership with the Sophie Davis School of Biomedical Education of the City College of New York (CCNY) as an upper-division baccalaureate program.
 In 2016, the 28-month undergraduate program transitioned to a graduate level program of the CUNY School of Medicine (CSOM).

-The CSOM awards three degrees (conferred through CCNY):
+The CSOM's programs lead to three academic degrees (conferred by CCNY):

-- Bachelor of Science (BS) in Biomedical Sciences - Master of Science (MS) in Physician Assistant Studies - Effective 2020, Doctor of Medicine (MD).
+- Bachelor of Science (BS) in Biomedical Sciences - Master of Science (MS) in Physician Assistant Studies - Doctor of Medicine (MD).

-Accreditation and Affiliation
+Accreditation

-The CSOM is a division of the City College of New York (CCNY), which is accredited by the Middle States Association of Colleges and Schools, an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
-The most recent reaccreditation was granted on November 21, 2013.
+The CSOM is a division of the City College of New York (CCNY), which is accredited by the Middle States Commission on Higher Education (MSCHE), an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+The college's accreditation status was reaffirmed by the MSCHE in 2019.
+The next self-study evaluation is due in 2026-27, with a mid-point peer review in 2023.